-I felt sorry for him as I walked to the car.
+I felt sorry for the man as I walked to the car, imagining that a moment of connected joy was snatched from him as well as me.
 I started BT, waited for a few moments and determined I could drive him home safely.
 As I exited the parking aisle, the smoke returned, this time in thick oily clouds.
 Panicked, I simultaneously rolled down the windows, honked, opened the door and pulled into the nearest parking spot.
 I turned off BT and dramatically leaped out of the car.
 I had visions of the whole machine exploding into a spectacular fireball, leaving me to explain myself later on channel nine news.

 Fortunately, the smoke diminished, and I called home for rescue.
 Twenty minutes later E arrived, concerned less about BT and more about missing the presentation speech for the U.S. Open Men’s Final.
 I found out that I bought the wrong size of lumber and nearly made him late for his much anticipated Post-US Open Tennis Match with his Favorite Tennis Partner.

 Today, BT was towed to the shop.
 Now I realize that a host of strange phenomena–ghost wipers, psychotic turn signals, odd air conditioning moments and mysterious the radio station invasions may have been related to an electronic problem.
 I feel like the neighbor living next to a recently discovered sex-fiend/serial-murderer/cannibal, who tells Fox News, “He was such a pleasant, quiet fellow.”
 I wonder what other obvious cues life is giving me, that I blithely ignore.